CSCfi/ansible-role-certbot/README.md

   dp:
   dq:

-domain: Which domains to request if needed.
+sectigo_domains: Which domain(s) to request if needed.
 ```

 Example Playbook